A Journey through Mongolia, China, and Korea

 As the earth continues to travel in its orbit, the sun moves closer to the descending node of the moon’s orbit where the moon and the sun will meet in total solar eclipse on 22 July 2009 for the longest total eclipse since 11 July 1991, the longest total solar eclipse of the twenty-first century, and the longest total solar eclipse until 2132.
 A total solar eclipse is one of the most dazzling events a person can experience.
 Those who have never seen one don’t understand what all the fuss is about.
 Those who have are converted into pilgrims on the eclipse path.

 Every eclipse is different.
 Every eclipse is a surprise.
 Every eclipse has suspense.
 Every eclipse has more things taking place in a short time than you can possibly observe.
-You never get it
+You never get it right.
+And so you go back for another to sample what you missed the last time and what has never been seen by anyone in exactly this way before.

 This time the eclipse path passes through India, Nepal, Bangladesh, Bhutan, China, Japanese islands in the East China Sea, and a lot of Pacific Ocean.
 Most of the path is threatened by monsoon season, which means clouds, rain, thunderstorms, and typhoons, but the best prospects on land appear to be along the eastern Chinese coast, south of Shanghai.
 That is where we plan to shanghai the eclipse for 5 minutes and 54 seconds of uncanny sky.